-In the Recovery Manager Console tree, click the Computer Collections node, and then click Collection Defaults on the Action menu.
+In the Recovery Manager Console tree, click the Computer Collections node, and then click the Action menu and click Collection Defaults or right click on Computer Collections node and Collection Defaults.

 The fields you can use in the dialog box that opens are similar to those in the properties dialog box for an existing Computer Collection.
 For more information, see Properties for an existing Computer Collection.